CCSK vs CCSP: An Unbiased Comparison

 I mentioned the exam was pretty hard at the start of this blog entry.
 The reason for this has everything to do with the split between tactical and strategic domains of knowledge.

 People are either tactical types or strategic governance types.
 The tactical types enjoy the bits and bytes of computing and that’s totally cool.
 Then, you have the governance types.
-These are the managers, directors and others where the mindset is how the business as a whole may be impacted by cloud adoption.
+These are the managers, directors, and others where the mindset is how the business as a whole may be impacted by cloud adoption.
 One person having a foot in both areas is pretty rare, and that is what makes the CCSK exam so hard.
-I’ve seen hardcore techies fail, and I’ve seen MBA’s fail.
+I’ve seen hardcore techies fail, and I’ve seen MBAs fail.

 One thing to note that I’ve heard from heads of training departments has to do with it being an open book exam that is not proctored, rather it is taken online from any location (home/office/hotel).
-It appears these traits lead some to think less of the exam because it doesn’t seem to be as “legitimate” as closed-book proctored.
+It appears these traits lead some to think less of the exam because it doesn’t seem to be as “legitimate” as a closed-book proctored one.
 I still contend properly-written open book exams are legitimate and the exam is tough.
-I believe it would be impossible to answer 60 questions in 90 minutes if you have to research every question.
+I believe it would be impossible to answer 60 questions in 120 minutes if you have to research every question.
 I would have no problem hiring someone who has a CCSK but not the CCSP.

-Continuing Professional Education Credits (CPE)
+Continuing Education Credits

 Concluding Thoughts on CCSK

-With the updated v4 content, the CCSK remains highly relevant to security professionals who are seeking a course that delivers a general tactical and strategic understanding of the challenges and advantages of cloud.
+With the updated v5 content, the CCSK remains highly relevant to security professionals who are seeking a course that delivers a general tactical and strategic understanding of the challenges and advantages of cloud.
 Ready to get started?
 Download our CCSK prep kit or look for upcoming training sessions near you.
-If, instead, you are looking for coverage of traditional information security concepts in addition to cloud specific issues, you might want to look at the CCSP.

-CCSP | Certified Cloud Security Professional (updated for 2017 version)
+CCSP | Certified Cloud Security Professional (Updated for 2023 Version)

-(ISC)² is the organization who gets the credit for the CCSP.
-However, (ISC)² and Cloud Security Alliance (the organization who founded CCSK) collaborated to create the CCSP course and certification exam.
-Also (ISC)² is the same organization who developed the popular CISSP designation.
+ISC2 is the organization who gets the credit for the CCSP.
+However, ISC2 and Cloud Security Alliance (the organization who founded CCSK) collaborated to create the CCSP course and certification exam.
+Also ISC2 is the same organization who developed the popular CISSP designation.
 The CCSP looks and feels like a cloud version of the CISSP.

 Course Details

-The main difference between CCSP and CCSK can be found in three areas: Expanded governance discussion, Datacenter Security and Privacy.
-A CISSP is expected to understand a wide range of security domains and ISC2 wants to ensure that CCSP certified professionals are fully aware of the governance and security issues that come along with cloud, the datacenter and the privacy of consumers using cloud services.
+The main difference between CCSP and CCSK can be found in three areas: expanded governance discussion, datacenter security, and privacy.
+A CISSP is expected to understand a wide range of security domains and ISC2 wants to ensure that CCSP certified professionals are fully aware of the governance and security issues that come along with cloud, the datacenter, and the privacy of consumers using cloud services.
 So really, when the dust settles, the following formula pretty much sums up the new CCSP:

 CCSP = CCSK + Expanded Governance Items + Traditional Security + Privacy